sbdchd/squawk/docs/docs/safe_migrations.md

 title: Running migrations
 ---

-A migration that passes Squawk is not automatically safe to run.
+A migration that passes Squawk's lint is not automatically safe to run.

 To safely apply a migration you must set a `lock_timeout` in Postgres.
 See below for more information.